Frequently Asked Questions pertaining to the Student Learning Center as a whole.

 Do you only offer support for the classes listed on your website?

 Currently, the SLC Social Science Program only supports the classes we've listed on our website.
 For those classes, we offer study groups and drop-in.
 If you are seeking support for written assignments, we encourage you to utilize the Writing Center at the SLC, as they have experienced peer tutors with diverse disciplinary backgrounds.

-You can sign-up for study groups by visiting here.
+You can sign-up for study groups online.
 Please note that after week 6 of the semester the application will be closed; however you can contact our program directly (email@example.com) if you would like to join the study group after week 6.
 Drop-in does not require you to sign-in beforehand, however, you will be asked to sign-in upon your arrival.